-There are statutory rules regarding who can be appointed an Administrator and it will depend on what surviving family the deceased had.
-We can provide advice on these rules if required.
+If there is no Will, or the Will does not appoint an Executor, there are statutory rules regarding who can be appointed an Administrator and it will depend on what surviving family the deceased had.

 A Personal Representative must be aged 18 or over and must be capable of carrying out all the duties involved in the administration of the estate.